Victoria Thornley

-Victoria Thornley (born 30 November 1987) is a Welsh rower.
+Victoria Thornley (born 30 November 1987) is a British rower.
 She won a silver medal for Great Britain with Katherine Grainger in the women's double sculls at the 2016 Summer Olympics.
 She was also a member of the Great Britain team that finished fifth in the women's eight at the 2012 Summer Olympics, and finished fourth in the single sculls at the 2020 Summer Olympics.

 Early life and education

 Thornley was born in St Asaph to Andrew and Gina Thornley, and was brought up in Wrexham.
 She has two sisters.
 After completing her secondary education at Bishop Heber High School, she went on to study Business Management at the University of Bath and graduate from the GB Rowing Team Start programme.

 Before rowing, Thornley was a national championship winning show jumper, having participated since the age of twelve.
 She also briefly worked as a fashion model.

 Rowing career

 Thornley began her sporting career through the "Sporting Giants" programme, becoming the first of the scheme's graduates to win a gold medal when she was successful at the 2009 World Under-23 Championships.

 She was part of the British squad that topped the medal table at the 2011 World Rowing Championships in Bled, where she won a bronze medal as part of the eight with Alison Knowles, Jo Cook, Jessica Eddie, Louisa Reeve, Natasha Page, Lindsey Maguire, Katie Greves and Caroline O'Connor.

 In the 2016 Summer Olympics, she was partnered with Katherine Grainger in the women's double sculls, in which they took the silver medal.

 In June 2017 Thornley won the gold medal for women's single sculls in the European Rowing Championship at Račice.
 She won a silver medal at the 2017 World Rowing Championships in Sarasota, Florida in the single sculls.